awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-manage.md

    For more information, see [Choosing a collection type](serverless-overview.md#serverless-usecase)\.

 1. Under **Encryption**, choose an AWS KMS key to encrypt your data with\.
 OpenSearch Serverless notifies you if the collection name that you entered matches a pattern defined in an encryption policy\.
 You can choose to keep this match or override it with unique encryption settings\.
-For more information, see [Encryption at rest for Amazon OpenSearch Serverless](serverless-encryption.md)\.
+For more information, see [Encryption in Amazon OpenSearch Serverless](serverless-encryption.md)\.

 1. Under **Network access settings**, configure network access for the collection\.
    + For **Access type**, select public or VPC access\.
 If you choose to enable access through a virtual private cloud \(VPC\), select one or more VPC endpoints to allow access through\.
 To create a VPC endpoint, see [Access Amazon OpenSearch Serverless using an interface endpoint \(AWS PrivateLink\)](serverless-vpc.md)\.